bolducp/rails_tutorial/_installation/windows.md

 -rwxr-xr-x 1 IEUser Administrators 18667740 Feb 11 13:22 rubyinstaller-2.3.1.exe
 {% endhighlight %}
 {% endsteps %}

+{% protip %}
+The `devkitvars.bat` file that ships with the RubyInstaller DevKit gives you access to commands you typically only find on Linux machines.
+You don't need these commands on Windows, but they can make your life (and mine) just a little bit easier. 😊

+In the rest of the installation guide, whenever you're asked to open the Command Prompt please run `C:\RubyDevKit\devkitvars.bat`.
+{% endprotip %}

 {% steps %}
 {% list %}